zenotech/netcdf-c/docs/inmemory.md

 If they differ, then that means the original block was free'd and the caller should not attempt to free it again.

+### The __nc_create_mem__ Function

+This function allows a user to create an in-memory file, write to it, and then retrieve the final memory using _nc_close_memio()_.
+The _initialsize_ argument to _nc_create_mem()_ tells the library how much initial memory to allocate.
+Technically, this is advisory only because it may be ignored by the underlying HDF5 library.
+It is used, however, for netcdf-3 files.

+### The __nc_close_memio__ Function

+The ordinary _nc_close()_ function can be called to close an in-memory file.
+However, it is often desirable to obtain the final size and memory block for the in-memory file when that file has been modified.
+The _nc_close_memio()_ function provides a means to do this.
+Its second argument is a pointer to an _NC_memio_ object into which the final memory and size are stored.
+WARNING, the returned memory is owned by the caller and so the caller is responsible for calling _free()_ on that returned memory.

+### Support for Writing with NC_MEMIO_LOCKED

+When the NC_MEMIO_LOCKED flag is set in the _NC_memio_ object passed to _nc_open_memio()_, it is still possible to modify the opened in-memory file (using the NC_WRITE mode flag).

+The big problem is that any changes must fit into the memory provided by the caller via the _NC_memio_ object.
+This problem can be mitigated, however, by using the "trick" of overallocating the caller supplied memory.
+That is, if the original file is, say, 300 bytes, then it is possible to allocate, say, 65000 bytes and copy the original file into the first 300 bytes of the larger memory block.
+This will allow the netcdf-c library to add to the file up to that 65000 byte limit.
+In this way, it is possible to avoid memory reallocation while still allowing modifications to the file.
+You will still need to call _nc_close_memio()_ to obtain the size of the final, modified, file.

 ## Enabling MMAP File Access {#Enable_MMAP}

 Some operating systems provide a capability called MMAP.